 This dish is also incredibly versatile in regards to how you can serve it.
 I make a big batch and alternate eating it with rice, vegan naan, or over a baked potato.
 You can also add in whatever other vegetables you like and customise it to your liking.
 Basically, you can’t go wrong with this lentil dhal.

-- 3 shallots or 1 small/medium onion, finely diced
+- 5 shallots or 1 large onion, finely diced

 - 1 thumb size piece of fresh ginger, minced

-- 1-2 Birds Eye chillies, de-seeded and chopped (optional)
+- 1-2 Birds Eye chilies, de-seeded and chopped (optional)

 - salt, to taste